JonDotExe/andthestarsgowithyou.com/README.md

 # andthestarsgowithyou.com
-a little project inspired from some music that guided me through my childhood watching launches from my backyard in florida
+a little project inspired from the music of jonn serrie, which guided me through my childhood watching shuttle launches from my backyard in titusville florida